mohsensami/react-to-print/README.md

-# React Print Hook
+# React-to-Print

-A simple and reliable React hook for printing specific content from your React application.
+A simple and customizable React hook for printing content with style control.

 ## Features